calaldees/teacherEducation/teacherEducation/pairProgramming.md

     * Don't use "No" - (stretch vocabulary) use - unlikely, probably not, unsure, possibly
         * Psychology of "Yes and" in improvisation
         * (Can't say "Yes" too much either - maybe add justification as to why 'yes')
-    * You may not _like_ your partner.
-I don't _like_ all the other teachers, but I work with them.
-Develop professional working practices - you will have to work professionally with people you don't like in future.
-    * Add your thoughts as comments
+    * Add your thoughts as code comments
     * Advanced must explain - weaker must ask clarifications
     * Identify and praise/highlight/reaffirm good use of language
+* partner/pair
+    * You may not _like_ your partner - you have to communicate professionally
+        * Develop professional working practices
+        * you will have to work professionally with people you don't like in future.
+        * I don't _like_ all the other teachers, but I work with them.
+    * Choice?
+        * This week: You choose your partner?
+        * Next week: I will allocate you a partner?
-* strategies
+* School strategies
-    * rotate partners (during task) - induct/explain to your new partner (peril - ownership of login)
+    * rotate partners (during task/class) - induct/explain to your new partner (peril - ownership of login)
     * At the end of a pair session
         * explicitly get students to highlight one good and one bad from the list from "Tuple's Pair Programming" list
         * Have this captured somewhere!
         * Refer to this before the next pair programming session

 Task
 ----